gilesknap/gphotos-sync/README.rst

   --new-token           Request new token
   --index-only          Only build the index of files in .gphotos.db - no
                         downloads
+  --no-deletion         Keep local copies of files that were deleted from
+                        drive/picasa
+  --skip-index          Use index from previous run and start download
+                        immediately
-  --picasa-only         skip drive scan, (assume that the db is up to date
+  --skip-picasa         skip picasa scan, albums will not be scanned --skip-drive          skip drive scan, (assume that the db is up to date
-                        with drive files - for testing) --all-drive           when True all folders in drive are scanned for media. when False only files in the Google Photos folder are scanned.
+                        with drive files - for testing) --flush-index         delete the index db, re-scan everything --all-drive           when True all folders in drive are scanned for media. when False only files in the Google Photos folder are scanned.
 If you do not use this option then you may